LucHermitte/local_vimrc/README.md

 other plugins are triggered.
 The typical use case will be from the shell:
 ```
-# There is _vimrc_local.vim file in /path/to/myproject/
+# There is a _vimrc_local.vim file in /path/to/myproject/
 cd /path/to/myproject/submodule42
 gvim foobar.h
 ```